rbartsch/ECSAttempt/README.md

 Framework used to as an abstraction layer for graphics/image loading and update loop:
 MonoGame 3.6 (with DirectX)

+A compiled version is in the release section here (https://github.com/rbartsch/ECSAttempt/releases)

 To build you may need to install MonoGame 3.6  (http://www.monogame.net/downloads/) and Visual Studio 2017 or later.
 C# 7.0 is used (.NET Framework 4.7)